-To make sure you have enough money to cover all the expenses of car ownership, it can be a good idea to set up a dedicated “car fund,” which is easy to do with a SoFi Money® cash management account.
+To make sure you have enough money to cover all the expenses of car ownership, it can be a good idea to set up a dedicated “car fund,” which is easy to do with a checking and savings account with SoFi.

-With SoFi Money’s special “vaults” feature, you can separate your savings from your spending (and even create different vaults for different goals), while earning competitive interest on all your money.
+With SoFi Checking and Savings’s special “vaults” feature, you can separate your savings from your spending (and even create different vaults for different goals), while earning competitive interest on all your money.